sandienunez/joyful_bites/README.md

 To run Joyful Bites from your command line, just enter `cd joyful_bites` & `ruby ./bin/run` in your shell!

-From there, you can explore the meals of your dreams, full of your favorite ingredient items!
-Complete with meals, recipes, and more.
+From there, you can discover creative meal ideas, full of your favorite ingredient items!
+Complete with yummy meals, unique recipes, and more.

 ## Development